saurabhjadhav1911/flamenco/web/project-website/content/third-party-jobs/available-jobs.md

 weight: 1
 ---

-This section contains third-party jobs for Flamenco submitted by the community.

-If you wish to contribute you might consider joining our [Blender Chat channel][flamencochannel] and chime-in there.
+This section contains third-party job types for Flamenco.
+These have been submitted by the community.
+If you wish to contribute, consider joining the [Blender Chat channel][flamencochannel] and chime-in there.

-## How can I create my own Job?
+## How can I create my own Job Type?

-Check how to create a custom job in our [Job Types][jobtypes] section.

-It's recommended to use the [built-in scripts][built-in-scripts] as examples and build from there.
+This is described [Job Types][jobtypes].
+It is recommended to use the [built-in scripts][built-in-scripts] as examples and adjust them from there.

-## Third-Party Job List
+## Third-Party Job Types

 {{< flamenco/toc-children >}}

 [jobtypes]: {{< ref "usage/job-types" >}}